-As Star Wars: The Force Awakens draws closer to being released, rumor and fact have begun to mesh together into some kind of globby new reality that become it’s own movie.
-Don’t be taken in by this parallel universe made of half truths, that’s just as bad as going to the dark side.
-Why not hang out with us and learn the facts about Episode VII?
-We’ll be like Yoda and you can be Luke, carrying us around the swamps of the Internet while we teach you the ways of the force.
-Or possibly a less convoluted metaphor.
-The next few months are leading up to the apex of most of our geeky lives, and if you care at all about Star Wars, you’ll want to be in the conversation.
-Don’t be left behind like Uncle Owen and Aunt Beru, hop in our Millennium Falcon knowledge and learn everything you should know about The Force Awakens.
+As Star Wars: The Force Awakens drew closer to being released, rumor and fact began to mesh together into some kind of globby new reality that became its own form of entertainment.
+If you're a savvy fan, though, you preferred to learn facts about Episode VII.
+We’ll be like Yoda and you can be Luke, carrying us around the swamps of the Internet while we teach you the ways of the Force.
+If you care at all about Star Wars, you’ll want to be in the conversation.
+Don’t be left behind like Uncle Owen and Aunt Beru - hop in our Millennium Falcon of knowledge and learn everything you should know about The Force Awakens.

-Producers Were Charged with Breaking Safety Laws
+Producers Were Charged With Breaking Safety Laws

 Months after the film's debut, producers were charged with breaking workplace health and safety laws in the UK.
 The charges stemmed from an accident that happened on the second day of shooting near London in June of 2014.
 A door from the Millennium Falcon fell on Harrison Ford, shattering his ankle and requiring him to get surgery.
 The production schedule had to be shifted to allow him time to recover.
 In February of 2016, Britain's Health and Safety Executive said that their investigation had finally turned up enough evidence to take the matter to trial.

 When I was on the set of the Millennium Falcon and we started to do work with Rey and Finn, the first time we did it, it didn’t work at all.
 It was much more contentious.
 I didn’t direct it right.
 It was set up all wrong, and when Harrison Ford got injured — which was a very scary day — we ended up having a few weeks off, and it was during that time that I really got to look at what we had done and rewrite quite a bit of that relationship.
 So when we came back to work again, we actually just reshot from the ground up, those scenes.
-It was an amazingly helpful thing to get these two characters to where they needed to be.”
+It was an amazingly helpful thing to get these two characters to where they needed to be.

-A Terminally Ill Fan Got to See the Movie Two Months Early
+A Terminally Ill Fan Got To See The Movie Two Months Early

-Kevin Smith Has a Line in the Film
+Kevin Smith Has A Line In The Film

 One Question Convinced J.J.
-Abrams to Direct the Film
+Abrams To Direct The Film

 J.J.
 Abrams initially (and famously) turned down directing The Force Awakens, until Kathleen Kennedy said to him, “Who is Luke Skywalker?”
 This question made him reconsider his decision and history was made.